-Since 2005, Living Tongues Institute has reached more than one hundred endangered language communities in 15 countries.
+Since 2005, Living Tongues researchers have collaborated with speakers in over one hundred endangered language communities, in 15 countries around the world.

-Living Tongues researchers have also created eighty Talking Dictionaries to support these languages.
+Living Tongues researchers have also created and launched more than eighty Talking Dictionaries to support these languages.
 We provide valuable digital skills training to dozens of local collaborators who help build us the dictionaries.
 We explore the uses of these digital resources by a variety of stakeholders: speakers, educators, linguists, language activists, and technologists.